Four Intriguing Index Funds That Deserve Attention

 Another lesser-known player that offers solid index choices is Bridgeway.
 This interesting, shareholder-friendly shop is smaller than DFA, but that doesn't limit its appeal.
 Bridgeway has 11 funds--mostly quantitatively run; two of which are index funds.
 Bridgeway's ability to be nimble in the micro-cap space is an advantage especially over behemoths such as Vanguard or Fidelity whose enormous size limits their ability to operate as smoothly.

-Greg Brown does not own shares in any of the securities mentioned above.
+Greg Brown does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.